oroinc/documentation/user/back-office/products/product-attributes/index.rst

        - *Fuzzy search* --- Find the exactly matching text and similar words.
 This type of filtering helps find the required values even if the entered text contains typos or incomplete words.
        - *Exact value* --- Look for the values that exactly match the entered text."

-      "**Sortable**","Defines whether sorting is available for the attribute in the storefront.
+      "**Sortable**", "Defines whether sorting is available for the attribute in the storefront.

        .. note:: Please note that the sortable option is not applicable for the multi-select attribute type.
 Make sure to set the option to '0' or 'No' when using the importing strategy."

-      "**Enabled**","Defines whether the attribute is enabled in the storefront."
+      "**Enabled**","Defines whether the attribute is enabled in the storefront.

+                    .. note:: This option is no longer used."
       "**Visible**","Defines whether the attribute is visible or hidden in the storefront."

 #.
 In the **Backoffice options** section, fill in the **Import & Export** subsection to configure details of the product attribute's import/export: